rjerue/Storage-Analytics/README.md

 ### What is this?

 This is a project made for CS320 at UMass Amherst that renders some data visualization.
-This application was made for HP using data that they provided, but are unable to upload here.h
+This application was made for HP using data that they provided, but are unable to upload here.